 This acrylic resin with a filling of alumina can be moulded into any shape, so it is perfect for a large benchtop or island.
 With no joins to harbour food particles and dirt, it is super hygienic and the continuous, seamless look is elegant and practical.
 It is also waterproof and fire resistant and while it will show careless cuts or scratches, these can be easily repaired.

 Call our showroom and look at all these wonderful products in person.
 It is so much easier to choose when you have seen and touched the samples for yourself.
 Our kitchen designers can show you what is best for your kitchen needs!

-There is a standard bench top height that we design at Craftbuilt Kitchen benchs but sometimes it is necessary to step outside the standard and have your own height and style created when it comes to your kitchen bench heights top.
+There is a standard bench top height that we design at Craftbuilt Kitchen benchs but sometimes it is necessary to step outside the standard and have your own height and style created when it comes to your kitchen bench height top.
 After all, it is a kitchen designed with you, just for you!

-Deciding On Your Bench Heights Top Size
+1. Deciding On Your Kitchen Bench Height Top Size

 First, the size of the benchtop needs to be measured.
 This largely depends on the size of the kitchen space you have to work with as well as your cooking style.
 One bedroom inner city units, for example, don’t always have the most space for kitchens.